go-goyave/goyave.dev/src/basics/middleware.md

 The body is read only if the `Content-Type` header is set.
 If the body exceeds the configured max upload size (in MiB), `413 Request Entity Too Large` is returned.
 If the content type is `application/json`, the middleware will attempt to unmarshal the body and put the result in the request's `Data`.
 If it fails, it returns `400 Bad request`.

+This middleware depletes the request's body reader.
+You cannot read `request.Body()` to access the unparsed data afterwards.

 If the content-type has another value, Go's standard `ParseMultipartForm` is called.
 The result is put inside the request's `Data` after being flattened.
 If the form is not a multipart form, attempts `ParseForm`.
 If `ParseMultipartForm` or `ParseForm` return an error, returns `400 Bad request`.